Changes and additions to the Mapping Rules

 • Updated the list of cases in which the abbreviation “lit” is used in addresses.

-If there are two real addresses on the same street that are only different in that one of them uses a space (for example, “3Bld361A” and “3Bld361 A”), the “litera” should be written instead of the space (“3Bld361A” and “3Bld361litA”).
+If there are two real addresses on the same street that are only different in that one of them uses a space (such as “3Bld361A” and “3Bld361 A”), the “lit” should be written instead of the space (“3Bld361A” and “3Bld361litA”).

 See 4.1.4.1.1.